blackpiratelive/blackpiratelive.github.io/content/bookmarks.md

 ## Services That I Use

 **Password Manager**: Right now I use [Keepass](https://keepass.info/) as my password manager.
 I have used all the major password managers in the past.
 Really liked Bitwarden but quit due to lag on android apps.
-I use [Keepass2Android](https://play.google.com/store/apps/details?id=keepass2android.keepass2android) and [Keepassdx](https://www.keepassdx.com/)on Android, and [KeepassXC](https://keepassxc.org/) on Windows and Linux.
+I use [Keepass2Android](https://play.google.com/store/apps/details?id=keepass2android.keepass2android) and [Keepassdx](https://www.keepassdx.com/) on Android, and [KeepassXC](https://keepassxc.org/) on Windows and Linux.

 **Cloud Storage:** For cloud storage I use both free and open source as well as proprietary solutions.
 Google photos is my choice for keeping my photos and videos.
 I use [Disroot Cloud](https://cloud.disroot.org) for miscellaneous stuffs.

 **Email:** I use [protonmail](https://proton.me) (free) for my email.
-I also use Discord email for newsletters.
+I also use [Disroot email](https://disroot.org) for newsletters.
 I do have gmail accounts and those are for very important stuffs.
 I also use [SimpleLogin](https://simplelogin.io) for email aliasing and to host email on my domain.

 **Contact and Calender Sync:** I use [Fruux](https://fruux.com/) to sync my contacts and Calender.
 It gets the job done, I have no complaints.